open-koi/docs/source/index.html.md

 $ yarn add @_koi/sdk
 ```

-> Make sure to replace `/path/to/your/wallet.json` with the location of your wallet file.

 <aside class="notice">
 You must replace <code>/path/to/your/wallet.json</code> with the path to a valid Arweave wallet file.